What is the Anatomy of the Endocrine System?

 Pancreas

 The pancreas is located behind the stomach.
 It plays a role in digesting food, but it also makes hormones.
-The pancreas makes insulin, which is important for blood sugar control.
+The pancreas makes insulin, which is important for blood glucose control.

 Ovaries

 A female's ovaries are located on both sides of the uterus, below the opening of the fallopian tubes (which extend from the uterus to the ovaries).
-In addition to containing the egg cells necessary for reproduction, the ovaries also produce the hormones estrogen and progesterone.
+The ovaries contain the egg cells necessary for reproduction and also produce the hormones estrogen and progesterone.
 These hormones regulate the menstrual cycle.

 Testes